hhariri/hhariri.github.io/_posts/2014-04-18-the-vendor-session.md

 ## What did Devoxx France do right?

-I have to praise Devoox France and the Program Committee for how they handled these sessions.
+I have to praise Devoxx France and the Program Committee for how they handled these sessions.
 From what I was told,these vendor sessions were evaluated much the same way all other talks were and they worked towards providing content that would be suitable for attendees.